zeroskullx/react-social-detector/README.md

 To add support for a new social network:

-1. Add patterns in `patterns-db.json`:
+1. Add the pattern in `/src/react-social-detector/assets/patterns-db.json`
+2. Implement validation rules if necessary
+3. Add the SVG icon in `/src/react-social-detector/assets/icons-db.json`
+4. Run tests to verify

 ```json
 {